Sand Point Family is a permanent supportive housing program providing 24/7 housing and

 Essential Responsibilities, Duties & Tasks

 Education & Support: The Resident Advocate (RA) assists the Case Manager and Therapeutic Case Manager Supervisor in providing domestic violence education, parenting support, and other life skills as needed to residential families to promote safety and well-being.
-Aids in enforcing program rules, mediates resident conflict and provides information and referral.
+Aids in enforcing program rules, mediates resident conflict, and provides information and referral.
 Assists in completing assessments and updating case plans as needed.
 Assists in ensuring services are documented.
 Facilitates problem solving and provides crisis intervention services to residents as needed.
-Informs Supervisor when issues arises involving resident and/or resident
+Informs Supervisor when issues arise involving resident and/or resident

 Orientation: Welcome new residents and provide an orientation to the program that includes safety and security procedures, program policies and procedures, and general information about how to access services.
 Follow up as necessary with the support team to ensure that the resident needs are met.
 Maintain a close working relationship with public and private agencies involved with the family to support housing stability.

 Advocacy: Advocates, promotes and practices cultural sensitivity and competency in all day-to-day interaction.
 Advocates for residents who voice complaints, concerns and grievances, when appropriate; and coordinates and facilitates mediation when needed.

 Safety: Monitor the camera system and open the door for volunteers, residents and other authorized guests.

-10% – Assist with clerical projects and data entry into client database.
+Organization: Assist with clerical projects and data entry into client database.
 Complete daily service log and all necessary documentation during shift; assist with client satisfaction or exit surveys.
 Monitor proper functioning of equipment and report any needed repairs to the appropriate staff.

-10% – Participate in staff and team meetings.
+Teamwork: Work with the support team to assist with work to foster an atmosphere of support and safety for residents, staff and volunteers.
+Participate in staff and team meetings.
 Participate in regular supervision meetings.
 Practice a positive and cooperative work approach and foster teamwork among co-workers; participate in the Solid Ground Anti-Racism Initiative.
 Attend workshops, classes, and conferences to enhance professional skill and knowledge.
 Assist with special events when appropriate.

 The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.Full Job Description